Yzelast/real_trees/README.md

-    -there are 3 stages between the sapling and the full tree -each one takes 8 minutes to grow to next stage -small trees can be harvested but gives less wood than a full tree -they grow only during day in sunlight
+    -there are 3 stages between the sapling and the full tree -each one takes 8 minutes to grow to next stage -small trees can be harvested but gives less wood than a full tree -they growth start only during day with sunlight
-    -actually only supports the apple tree